 Surrounded by a scrum of media, police and schoolchildren, he added he had “misunderstood” some of her comments, thought to relate to her fears over the number of eastern European immigrants in Britain.

-Brown's ruling Labour party is currently third in most opinion polls, behind the Conservatives and Liberal Democrats.
+Brown’s party is currently third in most opinion polls, behind the Conservatives and Liberal Democrats.

 A Times/Populus poll published Thursday put the Conservatives on 36 percent, the Liberal Democrats on 28 percent and Labour on 27 percent.

 Earlier this year, a book by a respected political commentator claimed Brown had scared staff with his outbursts of temper.
-Its claims were denied by Downing Street but Brown admitted earlier this month that he was sometimes "impatient."
+Its claims were denied by the prime minister’s Downing Street office but Brown admitted earlier this month that he was sometimes “impatient”.

 Britain’s other parties seized on the latest comments, with Liberal Democrat leader Nick Clegg saying it was “quite right” for Brown to have apologised.

-But Peter Mandelson, Brown's de facto deputy, said the premier was "deeply upset" over the incident.
+But Brown’s allies rallied round him.
+Peter Mandelson, his de facto deputy, said the premier was “deeply upset” over the incident.